 The property was listed at 1,250,000 euros, or 14,706 euros/m².
 Catherine structured the negotiation around several arguments: the DPE E rating requiring insulation work (mandatory energy audit for co-ownerships), the bathroom needing complete refurbishment, and the absence of a cellar, a standard feature in buildings of this calibre.

 The initial offer of 1,100,000 euros was refused.
-The seller, an heir under pressure from an estate settlement, counter-proposed at 1,180,000 euros.
+The seller, an heir under pressure from an estate settlement, countered at 1,180,000 euros.
 Catherine negotiated a final agreement at 1,150,000 euros, or 13,529 euros/m².
-Compared to the market price for a renovated property in the quarter (15,000-16,000 euros/m²), the deal was coherent: after 50,000 euros of works, the couple acquired a property valued around 14,100 euros/m², below market rate.
+Against the market price for a renovated property in the quarter (15,000-16,000 euros/m²), the deal stood up well: after 50,000 euros of works, the couple owned a property worth around 14,100 euros/m², below market rate.

 What this mission illustrates